geoconnections-rjc/LLPRO-DOCS/docs/hb_ghex.md

 ## GHEX Name

 * <span class="term">Name</span> Name the GHEX currently being designed.
 An unlimited number of GHEX designs are allowed, although only one may be active at a given time.
+The name should be unique to avoid confusion.
 * <span class="term">Year</span> The analysis period to use in the GHEX model. **LoopLink PRO** will use this value to predict the temperature change of the soil resulting from imbalances between the amount of heat added to the ground in cooling mode and removed from the ground in heating mode.
 Values from 10-20 years are most common.
     * The recommended value for this field is 10 years.
 	<li class="warning"><h3>WARNING</h3><p>Use of excessive values in this field will result in extremely conservative estimates for the Year-N temperature penalty, thus increasing overall design lengths and system first cost.
 Keep in mind that this calculation assumes (1) the building load and annual equivalent FLRHs for the Zone Group are accurate without large margin of error and/or safety factor and (2) the building will be used in exactly the same manner every year for N-Years.</p></li>